YAO-Shuyang/MazePy/README.md

 - Electrodes (e.g. tetrode array, Neuropixel, etc.)
 - Genetically encoded voltage indicator (GEVI)

 Several useful tools have been developed to process raw neural data, e.g., [``suite2p``](https://github.com/MouseLand/suite2p), [``CNMF-E``](https://github.com/inscopix/inscopix-cnmfe) and numerous spike sorting algorithms.
-However, the one that make people thrashed out is, generally,  different analysis packages save the processing results in divergent data form, which makes code imcompatible to be used in dealing with another data forms.
+However, the one that makes people thrashed out is, generally,  different analysis packages save the processing results in divergent data form, which makes code imcompatible to be used in dealing with another data forms.
 Here, we are trying to establish very basic but standardized data structure, to make analysis of different forms of data more easily.
 <br/>
 <br/>